charbree/Floodfill/README.md

 # Floodfill
-This program runs a simple floodfill alorithum.
+This program runs a simple floodfill algorithm.